Modern Dentures: Your Guide to Today's Options

 This final step also reinforces the value of the advanced solution you’ve provided.
 By outlining a straightforward care plan, you’re not just handing over a product; you’re delivering a comprehensive service that supports their oral health.
 The guidance you offer builds trust and positions you as an essential partner in their health journey, leading to better outcomes and higher patient retention.
 A well-informed patient is more likely to appreciate the quality of their prosthetic and the expertise of your practice.
 The best approach covers three key areas: establishing a daily maintenance routine, scheduling regular professional check-ups, and knowing the signs that indicate it’s time for a replacement.

-Outline a Daily Maintenance Routine
+Creating a Simple Daily Care Routine

 Empower your patients by giving them a simple, clear daily maintenance plan.
 It’s helpful to provide this in writing so they can refer back to it.
 Advise them to gently brush their prosthetic every day using a soft-bristled brush and a non-abrasive cleanser specifically designed for dentures.
 This prevents scratching while removing plaque and food particles.
 While AvaDent prosthetics are designed to be exceptionally stain and bacteria resistant, daily cleaning is still fundamental to overall oral health.
 Also, suggest the simple habit of rinsing the prosthetic after meals to wash away food debris.
 Remind them to avoid using hot water, which can warp the material over time.